 Beginning in November 2006, Medley held a variable interest in an investment fund which was formed under the laws of the Cayman Islands and organized to make investments in a diversified portfolio of corporate and asset-based investments.
 The equity holders (as a group) lack the direct and indirect ability through voting rights or similar rights to make decisions about this legal entity's activities that have a significant effect on the success of the legal entity.
 As such, this entity is considered to be a VIE under the guidance of ASU 2010-10.
-Medley had a variable interest in the fund through an investment management agreement pursuant to which Medley managed the investment activities of the fund, received an annual base management fee and was entitled to receive an incentive fee, subject to the underlying financial performance of the investment fund.
-The Company did not consolidate this entity as Medley was not deemed to be its primary beneficiary as it did not absorb a majority of the entity's expected losses or receive a majority of the entity's returns.
+Medley had a variable interest in the fund through an investment management agreement pursuant to which Medley managed the investment activities of the fund, received and annual base management fee and was entitled to receive an incentive fee, subject to the underlying financial performance of the investment fund.
+The Company did not consolidate this entity's expected losses or receive a majority of the entity's returns.
 Effective October 31, 2014, the investment management agreement was terminated and Medley transferred its responsibilities to a new investment manager and, therefore, no longer holds a variable interest in this entity.

-The Company received no management fees from this non-consolidated VIE for the year ended December 31, 2015.
-For the years ended December 31, 2014 and 2013, the Company received management fees from this entity of \$1.1 million and \$3.7 million, respectively.
-As of December 31, 2015 and 2014, there were no assets recognized in the Company's consolidated balance sheets related to this non-consolidated VIE and Medley had no exposure to losses from the entity.
+The Company received no management fees from this non-consolidated VIE for the years ended December 31, 2016 and 2015.
+For the year ended December 31, 2014, the Company received management fees from this entity of \$1.1 million.
+As of December 31, 2016 and 2015, there were no assets recognized in the Company's consolidated balance sheets related to this non-consolidated VIE and Medley had no exposure to losses from the entity.